 The nutrition provided by Smalls recipes varies depending on the type of recipe.
 As one would imagine, the freeze-dried raw and the fresh/wet recipes provide superior nutrition when compared to the dry food recipes.

 However, despite this, the nutrition provided by Smalls cat food is generally above-average to significantly above-average when compared to similar offerings.

-This significantly above-average nutrition includes a high proportion of protein and fat.
+This significantly above-average nutrition includes a high proportion of animal-based protein and fat.
 These two nutrients should be at the core of every cat food recipe as they are obligate carnivores.